otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/06-laravel-api-4.md

 ## Automatic Deploy

-To make things streamlined, you will enable automatic deploys meaning every push to `main` branch will deploy a new version of your application.
+To make things streamlined, you will enable automatic deploys meaning every push to `master` branch will deploy a new version of your application.

 <img src="https://raw.githubusercontent.com/otago-polytechnic-bit-courses/IN607-intro-app-dev-concepts/master/resources/img/06-laravel-api-4/06-heroku-5.png" />